Remedies and Exercises to Correct Arm Flaccidity

 For many, having toned muscles makes us feel and look good.
-But over time, the first signs of flaccidity begin to show, usually in our 30’s onward.
+But over time, the first signs of flaccidity, especially arm flaccidity, begin to show, usually in our 30s onwards.

 This could be due to lack of exercise, weight gain, pregnancy, sudden weight loss, hormonal changes, or poor diet.
 One of the most troublesome areas is the arms, giving an appearance that can be embarrassing due to their unsightly appearance, and that can sometimes cause difficulty while dressing.

 Flaccidity is a loss of skin firmness due to collagen and elastin fiber degradation.
-This leaves the skin and muscles.
+This loosens the skin and muscles.
 It primarily affects the areas of the abdomen, the glutes, the thighs, and the arms.

-What can we do to correct this bothersome and uncomfortable flaccidity?
+What can we do to correct this bothersome arm flaccidity?

-There are lots of ways that can help you improve this situation, from natural remedies that help improve the look of our skin, to exercises aimed at strengthening and making our arm areas look good.
+There are lots of ways that can help you improve this situation, from natural remedies that help improve the look of our skin, to exercises aimed at strengthening and toning our arms.

-- Apple: mix half a glass of apple juice with half a glass of cantaloupe juice.
-Massage this over the flaccid areas.
+- Apple: Firstly, mix half a glass of apple juice with half a glass of cantaloupe juice.
+Then massage this over the flaccid areas.
 You can do this twice a week.

-- Cantaloupe: wash and dice a small cantaloupe into several pieces.
-Mix the pulp with a bit of water in a blender with the juice of a medium lemon.
-Blend well and moisten gauze with the preparation, and place on the affected area.
+- Cantaloupe: Firstly, wash and dice a small cantaloupe melon into several pieces.
+Then mix the pulp with a bit of water in a blender together with the juice of a medium lemon.
+Blend well and moisten gauze with the mixture, and then place on the affected area.

-Mix one tablespoon of honey, one tablespoon of olive oil, and one egg yolk.
-Apply the paste to the arms for 15 minutes.
+- Masks: Mix one tablespoon of honey, one tablespoon of olive oil, and one egg yolk.
+Then apply the paste to the arms for 15 minutes.
 Lastly, rinse with cold water.

 Regular exercises promote the increase of muscle mass, helping tighten the skin while also oxygenating it.
-Daily water intake should be at least 2 liters a day, and is also indispensable for keeping hydrated and toned skin.
+Daily water intake should be at least 4 pints a day, and is also indispensable for keeping hydrated and toned skin.

 Exercises to recover muscle tone in the arms:

-These exercises should be done after a previous warm-up, softly moving the shoulders, taking the hand toward the should time and again, without dumbbells or extra weight.
+- These exercises should be done after warming up, gently moving the shoulders, moving your hands towards the shoulders time and again, without dumbbells or extra weight.

-Stretching before and after muscle strengthening should be done slowly, and should be accompanied by smooth and deep breaths.
-Repeats at least 5 times on each side.
+- Stretching before and after muscle strengthening should be done slowly, and should be accompanied by calm, deep breaths.
+Repeat at least 5 times on each side.

 You can do 3 sets of 8 repetitions for each exercise.

-Number 1: Place your knees on the ground, both legs slightly bent, and your palms supported on the ground.
-Arms should be straight, shoulder width apart, without curving your spine.
-Bend your arms while lowering to the ground, and then slowly extend as you rise.
+- Number 1: Place your knees on the ground, both legs slightly bent, and your palms supported on the ground.
+Arms should be straight, a shoulder width apart, without curving your spine.
+Bend your arms while lowering them to the ground, and then slowly extend as you rise.

-Salmon helps to keep the skin hydrated, red and citrus fruits, like lemon, strawberries, and blackberries, are rich in vitamin C, which is essential for the body to synthesize collagen.
+Salmon helps to keep the skin hydrated, as do red and citrus fruits, like lemon, strawberries, and blackberries, which are rich in vitamin C. This is essential to enable your body to synthesize collagen.